Bayesian model selection in additive partial linear models via locally adaptive splines: Introduction

-There is a rich literature on both frequentist and Bayesian model selection methods that focus on distinguishing nonzero additive components from zero components in nonparametric additive models \citep{lin:zhan:06,ravi:etal:09,xue:09,huan:etal:10,rask:etal:12,curt:etal:14,bane:ghos:14}.
-Frequentist approaches to model selection problems typically involve many tuning parameters and/or multi-stage tuning procedures, which is challenging in practice \citep{lian:etal:15,wu:stef:15}.
+Whereas there is a rich literature on both frequentist and Bayesian model selection methods that identify zero and nonlinear effects for the additive components in nonparametric additive models \citep{lin:zhan:06,ravi:etal:09,xue:09,huan:etal:10,rask:etal:12,curt:etal:14,bane:ghos:14}, the more general idea, which simultaneously identifies zero, linear, and nonlinear effects, has been sparsely considered.
+Frequentist approaches to this general problem typically involve many tuning parameters or multi-stage tuning procedures, which is challenging in practice \citep{lian:etal:15,wu:stef:15}.
 On the other hand, Bayesian approaches provide a more natural solution that involves the comparison of posterior probabilities between competing models, but the problem of controlling the smoothness of unknown functions in the nonlinear additive components remains.
+Taking a Bayesian perspective, \citet{ross:rubi:19} addressed the above-mentioned general model selection problem for survival models by introducing ternary latent variables.
+Although they provide a solid theoretical understanding of their method, smooth function estimation via an appropriate penalization is not considered in their work. \citet{sche:etal:11} and \citet{bove:etal:15} dealt with the model selection problem together with smooth function estimation, but their approaches to the model selection are less intuitive, and their methods for function estimation do not catch the locally varying smoothness (see the next paragraph for more details).
+This study aims to address these issues.